 In an alarm after everything's clear and you've investigated what made the system go off, the last thing you need to do is reset the panel and put it in normal condition.
 You press the reset button to do that.
 That's kinda like a reboot on your computer.
 And so that reset button will reboot the panel, put it back into normal condition unless some other fire criteria that you have found persists and it puts the system back into alarm.
 That can happen, but a lot of time it'll stay in normal condition.

 Now from an investigation standpoint we also wanna caution you from being too eager to press the reset on a panel because there's smoke detectors above our heads in the conference room today.
 There are little red LEDs on the smoke detectors.
 Now they're not lit normally while the system is in normal operation, but if this detector would go off because of smoke those red lights would stay lit.
 When we're doing an investigation and we can walk around, we're looking for lights.

 We see those red lights on and we know that's the device that put it into alarm.
 We can do a little kinda after action on why did that go off.
 Well those red lights go away when we reset the panel.
 I would caution you from being too eager to reset the panels, so that you are able to find out which device put it into alarm.
 Either help yourself if you're the building owner or if you're from a fire department there, help the owner figure out why the system is going into alarm."

 Thank you for watching this video blog from our 2016 Seminar.
-Stay tuned in the coming weeks for more clips from last year's seminar, and don't forget to register for this year by clicking the button below!
+Stay tuned in the coming weeks for more clips from last year's seminar, and don't forget to register for this year!